Can a Text Message Sender be Liable for a Truck Accident?

 Especially if a manager or employer knows that their driver is currently on-duty, and they continue to text back and forth with the driver, they are creating a potentially deadly danger for the other drivers on the road.

 In New Jersey, we know that this type of case should be accepted by the courts.
 In the rest of the country, we are willing to try this type of legal strategy if it applies to your case.
+If you have any questions, you should seek a truck accident lawyer immediately.

 Speak With a Truck Accident Lawyer Today